The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

-Focusing now on Trackers only, Figure~\ref{fig:ca_prevasiveness_all} shows their pervasiveness in our dataset.
+Focusing now on Trackers only, we show their pervasiveness in Figure~\ref{fig:ca_prevasiveness_all}.
 We count $342$ of them.
-Notice that the figure has log-log axes to better show the large variability of Tracker popularity.
 The red curve shows the pervasiveness on the \BEFORE, which is what a naive crawler would report.
 The blue curve shows how the figure changes on the \AFTER.
-The increase in pervasiveness is general and includes both popular and infrequent Trackers, reaching in a few cases one order of magnitude.
+The Trackers on the $x$-axis are sorted in descending order according to their pervasiveness on the \BEFORE -- hence the \BEFORE curve is monotonically decreasing, while the \AFTER is not.
+The increase in pervasiveness is general and includes both popular and infrequent Trackers, reaching one order of magnitude in a some cases.
 On the \AFTER, the number of Trackers that are present on $1\%$ or more of websites grows from $40$ to $90$.
-Interestingly, if we sort the \BEFORE and \AFTER Trackers by their pervasiveness, the rank remains almost unchanged.
-The Spearman's rank correlation is $0.90$, indicating that the Tracker popularity order is approximately the same before and after the privacy policy acceptance.
-The difference is that their presence increases.
+Here, the Spearman's rank correlation is $0.90$, indicating that the Tracker popularity order is approximately the same before and after the privacy policy acceptance.
+The difference is that their pervasiveness increases.

 As it emerges from Figure~\ref{fig:ca_prevasiveness_all}, many Trackers are widespread even on the \BEFORE.
-This hints at a possibly wrong implementation of the GPDR regulation, which mandates to acquire first the visitor's explicit consent before activating any tracking mechanisms.
+This hints at a possibly wrong implementation of the GPDR regulation, which mandates acquiring the visitor's explicit consent before activating any tracking mechanisms.
 To be precise, the presence of Trackers on the \BEFORE does not necessarily entail a violation of the law.
-A manual analysis displays that some Trackers install test cookies during the \BEFORE using a form similar to \texttt{test\_cookie = CheckForPermission}.
+An analysis of the most popular cookies reveals the presence of test cookies during the \BEFORE using a form similar to \texttt{test\_cookie = CheckForPermission}.
+Google Analytics is a notable example.
 These cookies are just a check for the possibility of installing profiling cookies upon the user's acceptance.
-It is thus possible that the \BEFORE pervasiveness of some Trackers includes cases in which only test cookies are actually used.
+It is thus possible that the \BEFORE pervasiveness of some Trackers includes cases in which only test cookies are actually used (curiously with expiration date longer than a month).
 Here we limit to observe that often Trackers set some (potentially) profiling cookies even on the \BEFORE.

-In conclusion, these results show how different the picture is when collecting measurements with or without accepting the privacy policies. \TOOL enables the collection and analysis of what most users would be exposed to, thanks to its ability to handle the Privacy Banners and accept website privacy policies.
+\textbf{Take away:} \textit{Collecting measurements with or without consent to privacy policies leads to a largely different picture.
+Upon consent, Trackers are far more pervasive than it appears beforehand. \TOOL is instrumental for this goal, thanks to its ability to handle Consent Banners and accept website privacy policies.}